 The key to writing this scan is that you need to make sure you explicitly state that this is a fresh day one remount of the moving average otherwise you will simply get stocks that have been trading above these averages for a long time.

-The PCF formula for the 50-day is as follows:
+The PCF formula for reclaiming the 50-day moving average:

 Here’s a more modest breakout condition but one that can offer some nice short-term momentum under the right market conditions.